-Consumers did not gravitate towards Windows RT because it wasn’t the full version of Windows 8, despite.
+Despite this, consumers did not gravitate towards Windows RT because it wasn’t the full version of Windows 8.
 However, with Windows 10 on ARM, consumers will get the full version of Windows 10 with the ability to run traditional desktop apps as long as they are downloaded from the Windows Store.

 Why is Windows 10 on ARM a great idea

-PCs based on the x86 architecture are great, but ARM-based computers have their advantages.
+PCs based on the x86 architecture are great, but ARM-based computers have advantages.
 For example, they have better battery life and LTE cellular connectivity built-in.
 Furthermore, the hardware is less expensive.
-Intel has been trying for quite some time to compete with ARM where battery life and pricing is concerned, but the company is yet to gain a significant advantage.
+Intel has been trying for quite some time to compete with ARM, where battery life and pricing are concerned, but the company is yet to gain a significant advantage.

 The latest processors from Intel are great, and while they have done wonders for Windows 10 2-in-1 PCs where battery life is concerned, pricing is still too steep.

-ARM processors are not as quick, but they provide quality battery life, and that’s something Microsoft is unable to bypass.
+ARM processors are not as quick, but they provide quality battery life, which is something Microsoft cannot bypass.

 Windows 10 on ARM supports x86 programs

-When it comes down to downloading and installing x86 apps from outside the store, this is not possible.
-Well, it is feasible to download these x86 apps, but installing them is another matter.
+It is not possible when it comes down to downloading and installing x86 apps from outside the store.
+It is feasible to download these x86 apps, but installing them is another matter.
 As stated above, users must venture to the Windows Store in hopes of finding their favorite x86 app.

-As of right now, the Windows Sore is mainly home to regular apps, so we wouldn’t recommend purchasing an ARM-based laptop with Windows 10 for those who use x86 programs on a regular basis.
+As of right now, the Windows Sore is mainly home to regular apps, so we wouldn’t recommend purchasing an ARM-based laptop with Windows 10 for those who use x86 programs regularly.

-Here’s the thing, x86 emulation runs entirely in software so that computer users might come across problems in the long term.
-Yes, Microsoft demoed Windows 10 running on ARM with the desktop version of Photoshop as the main showcase.
+Here’s the thing, x86 emulation runs entirely in software, so computer users might come across problems in the long term.
+Yes, Microsoft demoed Windows 10 running on ARM with the desktop version of Photoshop as the leading showcase.

 That’s great, but fans should expect slowdowns, especially with demanding programs.
-Keep in mind, Qualcomm processors are not as powerful when compared to what Intel and AMD are bringing to market.
+Remember that Qualcomm processors are not as powerful as what Intel and AMD are bringing to the market.
 Performance issues are a given when using x86 apps via 100 percent software emulation.

 Possible issues with older drivers

-Windows 10 on ARM is called Windows 10 S
+Windows 10 for ARM will ship with Windows 10 S OS

-For those who might be wondering, the Windows 10 for ARM operating system is called Windows 10 S, and it’s not only designed for ARM processors.
-The Surface Laptop runs Windows 10 S with x86 hardware, which means, users can easily upgrade to Windows 10 Pro if they’re missing the old way of doing things.
+For those who might be wondering, the Windows 10 for ARM will ship with Windows 10 S operating system, which is not designed for ARM processors only.
+The Surface Laptop runs Windows 10 S with x86 hardware, which means users can easily upgrade to Windows 10 Pro if they’re missing the old way of doing things.